tcppdev/openGLQt_Playground/README.md

 `sudo apt install libassimp-dev`

 The last requirement is the installation of the QT framework.
-QT contains a large set of libraries and can be installed most easily using the offline from https://www.qt.io/offline-installers (5.12.x Offline Installers).
+QT contains a large set of libraries and can be installed most easily using the offline installer from https://www.qt.io/offline-installers (5.12.x Offline Installers).
 If you opt to install QT using the offline installer you will need to link it to your package config and library path by adding the following to your `~/.bashrc`:

 ```
 # QT